CAATZ/Simple-Micropython-MLX90614-Library/README.md

 * Assure that your power supply is supplying enough current/voltage.
 * Check your pull up resistors.
 * Use SoftI2C instead.

+I will add more info as soon as possible.
+For now you can play with the script, I tried to make everything as readable as possible.